moist-mason/McAssetExtractor/README.md

 Note from Mason (Forker):

 This extractor is being used by me as an internal component for an MC project I have been working on.
-I forked it because the original had a quirk that interfered with said project's toolchain (that quirk being the files weren't allowed to be downloaded into an IntelliJ resources folder, because it blocks you from trying to download things into pre-exisiting directories).
+I forked it because the original had some quirks involving its download process that interfered with my project's toolchain.
+(In short, the original downloads the asset files into a folder named "assets", while the assets in my project need to be downloaded into a folder named "resources".
+There was also a problem with downloading the assets into an existing folder, which I've patched).

-I do not intend on updating it beyond this fix.
+I do not intend on updating it beyond the changes I need for the above.
+This fork is not really intended for end-users, as the changes I've made are tailored to the aforementioned project's structure.
 If you want to download it from here and use it, that's fine, but I would prefer if you downloaded the source code from the original developer, rmheuer.
 You can click the "forked from" link to get to their original repository.

 # McAssetExtractor